Asgaros/asgaros-forum/readme.txt

 * Added: Option to define days of activity to show
 * Fixed: It is not longer possible to quote posts from other topics
 * Fixed: It is not longer possible to quote posts from inaccessible topics
+* Fixed: Performance issues in forums which consist of many topics
 * Fixed: PHP-error in notifications-processing when a receiver-mail does not belong to a WordPress-user
 * Fixed: Wrong stylings when using custom colors
 * Minor design changes